Self-Regulation vs External Policing in Clothing-Optional Areas

 Self-regulation alone is:

-• effective in stable conditions
+• effective in stable, low-variation environments

 2.2 Semi-Regulated Environments

-These include:
+These environments include:

 • designated public clothing-optional beaches